 We all know that micromanagement isn’t a good thing.
 But just how bad is it?

-According to a published survey, 71% of employees felt that micromanagement hindered their job performance.
+According to a published survey, there are some major psychological and physiological effects that come with micromanagement.
+The study found that 71% of employees felt that micromanagement hindered their job performance.
 Meanwhile, 85% said that this management style was too hands-on and controlling.
 Finally, 36% of the micromanaged employees switched jobs because of damaged morale.

 Moreover, micromanagement negatively affects morale, job performance, and engagement.
 Adding an extra layer of psychological effects like stressed team members, that they likely don’t need.